mjpclab/jquery-tab/README.md

 `onAfterSwitch(oldIndex, newIndex)`
 A callback after switching the tab.

+## Tab item
+`fnGetTabItemName($title, $content)`
+Customize the logic of getting tab item name when initializing.

+`fnIsTabItemDisabled($title, $content)`
+Customize the logic of determining if a tab item is disabled when initializing.

+`fnIsTabItemHidden($title, $content)`
+Customize the logic of determining if a tab item is hidden when initializing.

 ## Save/Load active Index
 jquery-tab will load active index by priority of statusFieldSelector, statusHashTemplate, fnLoadIndex and activePosition.